str-ucture/CoKLIMAx-II/source_en/rst_inhalte/01_SoftwareKenntnisse.rst

 A browser window should open, displaying your **Computer's folder structure** on the left side (e.g., "Downloads," "Documents," etc.).
 Navigate to the folder where you want to create your first notebook.

-If the **Launcher-Tab** does not open automatically, click the "+" icon in the top-left corner:
+If the **Launcher-Tab** does not open automatically, click the |jupyter_new_launcher| icon in the top-left corner:

+.. |jupyter_new_launcher| image:: /_static/icons/jupyter_new_launcher.png
+  :width: 72px
+  :height: 21px
+  :class: no-scaled-link
+  :alt: Jupyter New Launcher Button

 .. image:: /_static/02_Jupyter.png
 	:width: 650px